stefan-caraiman/stefan-caraiman.github.io/_posts/2020-09-24-ifttt-gitlab-terraform.md

 Although smart device integrations is seen as something still in the maturity phase, the integrations and services available at the moment all work almost flawlessly and cover up a large portion of what any business looks to adopt in their life cycles.

-My view is that we should try and drive this new "revolution" as it proves that it can bring a lot of initial value to any kind of project, especially in making the working environment feel more *interactive*.
+My view is that we should try and drive this new **revolution** as it proves that it can bring a lot of initial value to any kind of project, especially in making the working environment feel more **interactive** (*and a lot more fun as well*)

 ### Special thanks to 🙏: